giulia-vivarelli/AIFairness-Project/docs/source/index.rst

 NaNs Handling
 ~~~~~~~~~~~~~

-There are still many columns left with no values specified.
+There are still many columns without specified values ​​for some samples.

 .. parsed-literal::